danieljbnz/homebridge-homeqtt-alarm/README.md

 - Give sensors a location (i.e. a nice name)
 - Globally enable/disable individual sensors
 - Set sensors for only certain states
-- Set Away Arm, Stay Arm, Disarm from keyfob
+- Set Away Arm, Stay Arm, Disarm from a keyfob
-- Enable/Disable siren
+- Trigger HomeKit alarm with the SOS button on a keyfob
-- Trigger the HomeKit alarm with the SOS button on the keyfob
+- Enable/Disable a siren

 # Prerequisites
 1. You have [Homebridge](https://github.com/nfarina/homebridge  "Homebridge") Installed